cloudposse/docs/content/scaling-kubernetes-cluster/optimize-database-indexes.md

 ---
-title: "Optimize database queries and indexes"
+title: "Optimize database indexes"
 description: "Rules and best practices for optimizing database queries and indexes"
-weight: 9
+weight: 8
 ---

 The main rule is that with indexes, there are no absolute rules.
 Indexing is like a math problem.
 That said, rules help: